I’ve heard that there are people travelling periodically to the region west of Tokyo just to take a good shot of Mount Fuji.

 Best Place to Eat

-A good and reasonably priced little restaurant is Tetsuyaki at the corner of the main street across from the post office, a bit hidden behind the Tempura restaurant.
+A good and reasonably priced little restaurant is Tetsuyaki at the corner of the main street across from the post office.
+It’s a bit hidden behind the Tempura restaurant.
 The main courses are about 800 yen.

 A Japanese institution, especially at breakfast time, is Komeda’s coffee.
 Actually, it’s a bit like an American diner, but breakfast is good and plenty.